hns/hns.github.com/_posts/2010-09-21-benchmark.md

 I think the big impact buffer and string allocation has on Node performance is due to design decisions in Node (for buffers) and V8 (for strings and memory management/garbage collection in general).
 I don't know Node well enough to say.
-Maybe someone in the know will chime in and give as a clue.
+Maybe someone in the know will chime in and provide some clue.

 If you're interested in server-side JavaScript (and you should!) then take your time and look at different platforms.
 Many people sneer at the JVM for